-Yuma Union High School District recognizes its responsibility to provide information to the community and actively seeks to establish a good working relationship with the news media.
+Yuma Union High School District recognizes its responsibility to provide information to the community and actively seeks to establish a positive working relationship with the news media, per YUHSD Governing Board Policy KDD.
 While we are committed to cooperating with media requests for access to our schools and students, we are also obligated to protect the privacy of students and employees.
-To help facilitate media requests, we ask media to use the following information as guidance for making requests and accessing our campuses.
+To help facilitate media requests, we ask media representatives to use the following information as guidance for making requests and accessing our campuses.

-Any news story relating to the following topics should be coordinated through the communications office by contacting YUHSD Director of Communications and Community Engagement Eric Patten at (928) 502-4676 or email@example.com:
+In accordance to YUHSD Governing Board Policy KDDA, any news story relating to the following topics should be coordinated through the communications office by contacting YUHSD Chief Communications Officer Eric Patten at (928) 502-4676 or firstname.lastname@example.org:

 - Interview requests with district office staff, administrators, teachers, or students